lean-mind/savvily-book-converter-python/docs/starting-section.md

 ## Dedication

-We can custom the dedication position by adjusting `\newgeometry` margins.
+We can modify the dedication positioning by adjusting its margins with `\newgeometry`.

 ```latex
 \begin{titlepage}\thispagestyle{empty}